zinsy23/media-timecode-search/website/README.md

-# Subtitle Timecode Finder Site
+# Media Timecode Finder Site

-Frontend website for the Subtitle Timecode Finder.
+Frontend website for the Media Timecode Finder.

 ## How to run